souffle-lang/souffle-lang.github.io/pages/docs/constr_arg.md

 The above example does not output anything.

 ## Syntax
 In the following, we define constraints and argument values in Souffle more formally using [syntax diagrams](https://en.wikipedia.org/wiki/Syntax_diagram) and [EBNF](https://en.wikipedia.org/wiki/Extended_Backus–Naur_form).
-The syntax diagrams were produced using [Bottlecaps](https://www.bottlecaps.de/rr/ui).
+The syntax diagrams were produced with [Bottlecaps](https://www.bottlecaps.de/rr/ui).

 ### Constraints